loeeeee/wiki-search/docs-vibe/0040-pass2-threadpool-optimization.md

 - Fallback to synchronous queries if prefetch fails
 - Proper cleanup of all threads and threadpools
 - Comprehensive logging for debugging
+- Deadlock detection and recovery with retry logic

 ## Code Quality